WLdurr/Data-Warehouse-and-Data-Lake-Systems/03_Lab_PredictionModel/README.md

   Transforms weather data by tasks like recoding airport codes into numeric values.

 - **`2_send_to_sagemaker_lab.py`**
-  Transfers transformed data to the Sagemaker lab for further processing.
+  Transfers transformed data to the Sagemaker lab for prediction.

 - **`3_make_prediction_delay.py`**
   Calls the machine learning model endpoint to make predictions based on input data.